mc-aeq/aeqd/chaincfg/README.md

 Decred networks and provides the ability for callers to define their own custom Decred networks.

-Although this package was primarily written for dcrd, it has intentionally been designed so it can be used as a standalone package for any projects needing to use parameters for the standard Decred networks or for projects needing to define their own network.
+Although this package was primarily written for aeqd, it has intentionally been designed so it can be used as a standalone package for any projects needing to use parameters for the standard Decred networks or for projects needing to define their own network.